Vinyl Liner Pool Cost Breakdown

 I offer design consulting services to help you build your ideal pool.
 I'll work with your contractor, create build-ready designs and specs, and much more.

 Maintenance makes up another significant bulk of your pool’s lifetime costs, and how much you pay depends mainly on the size of your pool.
-Professional pool maintenance in the summer months will set you back around $750, with prices ranging anywhere from $50 to $300 per month.
+Professional pool maintenance in the summer months will set you back around $750, with prices ranging anywhere from $50 to $300 per month, depending on what services you get done.
+If you plan to do all the maintenance yourself, you’ll still need to consider the cost of chemicals and other cleaning supplies.
+My article on pool maintenance costs covers these expenses in detail.

 Further, you must pay for utilities to keep your pool running.
-Be prepared to pay an extra $30 to $50 per month—perhaps more if you add extras like heaters, spas, or waterfalls.
+Be prepared to pay an extra $30 to $50 per month—and this price could definitely be more if you add on extras like heaters, spas, or waterfalls.

 Have more questions?
 Read my complete inground pool cost analysis to compare vinyl pools to fiberglass and concrete options.